Reporting obligation CO2 emissions of commuting and business mobility

 How to comply with the reporting obligation?

-From the 1st of July 2023, organisations with more than 100 employees are expected to be required to submit annual reports with data on commuting and business mobility.
-This includes data on the number of kilometres driven, the modes of travel used (car, bicycle, scooter, etc.) and the fuel used if it is a moped, scooter or motor vehicle.
-The exact requirements are yet to be determined.
-Organisations are not required to report on actual CO2 emissions.
-CO2 emissions are calculated in the national government's digital platform using emission factors.
+Organizations with more than 100 employees must submit an annual report, containing data on commuting and business mobility.
+This includes data on the number of kilometers traveled, the modes of transport used (car, bicycle, scooter, etc.), and the type of fuel used for scooters, mopeds, or motor vehicles.
+Organizations do not have to report actual CO2 emissions.
+The CO2 emissions are calculated in a digital platform provided by the government based on emission factors.

 How can Mobility Concept help?